pedronauck/micro-router/README.md

 #### `path`

 A simple url pattern that you can define your path.
 In this path you can set your parameters using a `:` notation.
-The `req` parameter from `handler` will return this parameters as a object.
+The `req` parameter from `handler` will return this parameters as an object.

-For more information about how you can define your path, see [url-pattern](https://github.com/snd/url-pattern), that's the package that we can use to match your paths.
+For more information about how you can define your path, see [url-pattern](https://github.com/snd/url-pattern) that's the package that we're using to match paths.

 #### handler

-The `handler` method is simple function that will make some action base on your path.
+The `handler` method is a simple function that will make some action base on your path.
 The format of this method is `(res, res) => {}`

 ##### `req.params`

-As you can see below, the `req` parameter has a property called `params` that represent the parameters that you defined in yout `path`:
+As you can see below, the `req` parameter has a property called `params` that represents the parameters defined in your `path`:

 ```js
 const { router, get } = require('microrouter')